shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/domains/domains-steps/guide.en-gb.md

 Note that adding a domain disables the automatically generated URL for your Production environment only.

-If you are an Enterprise or Elite customer and have a Grid or {{% names/dedicated-gen-3 %}} project, you can [customize the URLs for your non-production environments](/domains/steps/custom-domains-preview-environments).
+If you are an Enterprise or Elite customer and have a Grid or Dedicated Gen 3 project, you can [customize the URLs for your non-production environments](/domains/steps/custom-domains-preview-environments).
 {{% names/dedicated-gen-2 %}} customers can also customize the domain for their Staging environment.